-Whether you have celiacs, a strong gluten intolerance, or just a mild sensitivity, trying to maintain a gluten-free diet over the course of a backpacking trip might seem like a daunting challenge.
+Whether you have Celiac, or are gluten intolerant, or have a mild sensitivity, trying to maintain a gluten-free diet over the course of a backpacking trip might seem like a daunting challenge.
 In the past, the only option would have been to make all your own meals from scratch.
 But today, many companies have realized the growing demand for gluten-free products and have started producing new gluten-free backpacking meals.

 So we scoured the internet to find as many gluten-free freeze-dried and dehydrated meals as we could and share them all in one place.
 We have also done the painstaking work of calculating all the macronutrients for each of the meals by the ounce.
 Now you can easily tell the weight-to-nutrient ratio at a glance and quickly compare meals to make sure you’re planning a balanced menu.
 So if you, or somebody you know, is a gluten-free backpacker – this is your one-stop shop!